 - Supports Login with WordPress for Multiple Client applications

-- JWT Signing Algorithm – Supports signing algorithms HSA and RSA
+- JWT Signing Algorithm: Supports signing algorithms HSA and RSA (with dynamic keys for each client setup)

-- Additional endpoints – Provides OpenID Connect Discovery endpoint, Introspection endpoint, OpenID Connect Single logout endpoint
+- Additional endpoints: Provides Introspection endpoint, OpenID Connect Single logout endpoint, Revoke endpoint

 A grant is a method of acquiring an access token.
 Deciding which grants to implement depends on the type of client the end user will be using, and the experience you want for your users.